 Once furnished with your schedule your florist will then be aware of your ceremony time which then allows them to ensure they begin creating their floral magic at your venue with plenty of time to spare.
 The photographer will then see final timings for first call to wedding breakfast which then furnishes them with the time they have to capture your photographs between your ceremony and dinner service, and so on.

 It’s also a great idea to attach a supplier contact sheet to your schedule inviting your suppliers to contact each other to discuss their timings.

 Take the final few days before your wedding to enjoy your manicure, pedicure and the all important massage and then enjoy spending time with your partner before the big day arrives.

-I hope that you have found this blog post useful and that you are able to put the advice to use on your own wedding day.
-If however, you are suffering from the feeling of overwhelm that I have discussed above please do feel free to contact me to discuss how I can assist you with the planning and co-ordination of your wedding day.
+I hope that you have found this blog post useful and that you are able to put this advice to use on your own wedding day.
+If however, you are suffering from the feeling of overwhelm that I have discussed above and you are planning your wedding within Essex, Suffolk, Kent, Hertfordshire or Cambridgeshire, please do getting touch to discuss how I can assist you with the planning and co-ordination of your wedding day.